-So what does this all mean in relation to the workplace?
+So what does this all mean in relation to HRM?
 It means we can combine the understanding of certain systems that allow for power and privilege, and by understanding we may be able to eliminate or at least minimize these issues.
 Besides this, one of the best things we can do for our organizations is to have a diverse workforce, with people from a variety of perspectives.
-This diversity leads to profitability and the ability to better serve customers for the company and better human relations skills for us.
-We discuss the advantages of diversity in Section 1.
+This diversity leads to profitability and the ability to better serve customers.
+We discuss the advantages of diversity in Section 3.1.2 "Why Diversity and Multiculturalism?".